-Pre-trained (generic) SLMs such as BERT~\cite{devlin2018bert}, RoBERTa~\cite{liu2019roberta}, and MPNet~\cite{song2020mpnet}, can struggle with nuanced syntactic differences and lack contextual knowledge for complex schema matching tasks involving domains not represented in their training data.
-To perform complex tasks effectively, these models need to be fine tuned.
+\myparagraph{Candidate Retriever} The \emph{candidate retriever} leverages an SLM to generate a ranked list of potential matches from the target table for each input column.
+It uses column embeddings to estimate column pair similarities~\cite{cappuzzo2020creating,starmie2023}.
+SLMs are a good choice for this step given their ability to capture semantic similarity and efficiency. \hide{and explores new variations of this approach.
+Our retriever achieves high accuracy with SLMs even without fine-tuning, given our proposed techniques and methods of utilization, which we refer to as the base \alg.} \hide{A key component of \alg is the \emph{candidate retriever}, which returns a ranked list of columns in the target table as potential matches for each input column.
+We build on recent trends and use column embeddings to estimate column pair similarities~\cite{cappuzzo2020creating,starmie2023}, exploring new variations of this approach.
+Our retriever achieves strong accuracy even when using standard SLMs.
+Still, this component focuses on computational efficiency, and in some cases, the highest accuracy requirements may not be fully met.} General-purpose pre-trained SLMs such as BERT~\cite{devlin2018bert}, RoBERTa~\cite{liu2019roberta}, and MPNet~\cite{song2020mpnet}, may struggle with syntactic differences and lack contextual knowledge for domains absent in their training data.
+To perform complex tasks effectively, these models need to be fine-tuned.
 We propose to leverage LLMs to automatically generate the data needed to fine tune SLMs.
 We show that LLMs can help derive high-quality training data that reflect instances of variability for semantically similar columns that arise in real data.
-This approach, which we describe in Section~\ref{sec:match_retrieval}, improves the robustness of the SLM-based retriever, making it possible for it handle complex matches without requiring human-labeled training data.
-We refer to \alg configurations that use this approach using the label \ft.
-Note that \alg-\ft only invokes LLMs once, during the training phase for a given domain.
+This approach, described in Section~\ref{sec:match_retrieval}, improves the robustness of the SLM-based retriever, making it possible for it to handle complex matches without requiring human-labeled training data.
+We refer to \alg configurations that use this approach using the label~\ft.
+Note that \alg-\ft invokes LLMs only during the offline training phase for a given domain.
 Once trained, the fine-tuned SLM can perform multiple inferences efficiently without making calls to LLMs.

 \hide{We propose fine-tuning strategies to improve the retriever's accuracy.
 We model this step by having schema matching as the optimization goal so that the fine-tuning can be effective.
 In practice, fine-tuning can be challenging due to the sensitivity of SLMs to training data aspects.
 We propose incorporating large language models (LLMs) for automated data generation to serve fine-tuning SLMs.
 We generate high-quality training data that reflect complex cases of semantically similar columns.
 Our goal is to improve the robustness of our underlying model without requiring users to provide us with any prior training data.}